 • The gunman takes the building’s east stairwell to the third floor, where he drops the rifle and backpack.
 Then, he runs down the stairs.

-• The suspect exits building 12, runs toward the school's tennis courts.
+• The suspect exits Building 12, runs toward the school tennis courts.

-• He continues running and eventually mixes in with the students and staff running out of the school.
+• Cruz continues running and eventually mixes in with the students and staff running out of the school.

-• Suspect goes to a nearby McDonalds, where he sits down for a short time before he walks out.
+• Suspect goes to a nearby McDonald’s, where he sits down for less than a minute before he walks out.

 • The FBI and dozens of police vehicles respond to the shooting.